damianhakert/damianhakert.github.io/source/handbook/support/index.html.md

-1. For normal support questions (can GitLab do x, how do I do x with GitLab) email the internal support email alias that is listed in the "GitLab Email Forwarding" google doc.
+1. For normal support questions (can GitLab do x, how do I do x with GitLab) email the internal support email alias that is listed in the "GitLab Email Forwarding" Google doc.
 Those emails create tickets in ZenDesk.
 1. For longer term or larger scope questions, such as discussing customized training requests create an [internal issue](https://dev.gitlag.org/gitlab/organization/issues/), adding the "Support" label and @ mentioning one or more Service Engineers.